nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 This figure shows a high-level overview of the programming process.
 A programmer starts by devising the algorithm for the task she is trying to solve.
 We will split this planning phase into four steps in the process of writing a program.

-After devising a proper algorithm, she is ready for Step 5 of the programming process: translating her plan into code in the programming language she is using for her current project.
+After devising a proper algorithm, you are ready for Step 5 of the programming process: translating the plan into code in the programming language you are using for the current project.
 Your algorithm may have some complex steps, but that is fine.
 As we will see later, whenever your algorithm calls for a step that is too complicated to be simply translated into a few lines of code, you should turn that step into its own separate programming task and repeat the programming process on it.

-Once the algorithm is implemented in code, the programmer must test her code, which is the 6th Step of the programming process.
-By testing the program, the programmer tries to uncover errors in her algorithm or implementation.
-If the programmer finds errors in her program, she debugs the program (Step 7): finding out the cause of the error, and fixing it.
-The programmer may need to return to the algorithm design steps (if the error lies in the algorithm) or to translation to code (if the error lies in the implementation) to correct the error.
+Once the algorithm is implemented in code, you must test your code, which is the 6th Step of the programming process.
+By testing the program, the programmer tries to uncover errors in their algorithm or implementation.
+If the programmer finds errors in their program, they debug the program (Step 7): finding out the cause of the error, and fixing it.
+The programmer may need to return to the algorithm design steps (if the error lies in the algorithm) or the translation of code (if the error lies in the implementation) to correct the error.
 The programmer then repeats all of the later steps.

-At some point, the programmer completes enough test cases with no errors to become convinced that her program is correct.
-When the programmer is convinced her code is correct, she has successfully completed the task at hand.
+At some point, the programmer completes enough test cases with no errors to become convinced that their program is correct.
+When the programmer is convinced their code is correct, they have successfully completed the task at hand.

 <h3>Algorithms</h3>